Filed under Cord Questions, Electrical Wiring, Identifying Wires Questions

 Precaution: Identify the circuit, turn it OFF and Tag it with a Note before working with the wiring.

-- The flat cord has two distinct indications that are fairly easy to identify which will reveal how each wire of the cord is connected.
+- Flat Light Fixture Cords have two indications that are fairly easy to identify which will reveal how each wire is connected.

 - The side of the cord that has a Smooth surface identifies that side as the power.
 The power wire of a 120 volt circuit is typically the black wire.

 Electrical Wire for the Home